core-wg/href/draft-ietf-core-href.md

 # Extending CRIs {#extending}

-CRIs have been designed to relieve implementations operating on CRIs from string scanning, which both helps constrained implementations and implementations that need to achieve high throughput.

-The CRI structure described up to this point is termed the _Basic CRI_.
+The CRI structure described up to this point, without enabling any feature ("scheme-name", "no-authority", "userinfo"), is termed the _Basic CRI_.
 It should be sufficient for all applications that use the CoAP protocol, as well as most other protocols employing URIs.

-However, Basic CRIs have one limitation: They do not support URI components that *require* percent-encoding ({{Section 2.1 of RFC3986@-uri}}) to represent them in the URI syntax, except where that percent-encoding is used to escape the main delimiter in use.

-E.g., the URI
+With one or more of the three features enabled, we speak of _Simple CRIs_, which cover a larger subset of protocols that employ URIs.
+To overcome remaining limitations, _Extended Forms_ of CRIs may be defined to enable further applications.
+They will generally extend the CRI structure to accommodate more potential values of text components of URIs, such as userinfo, hostnames, paths, queries, and fragments.

 Extensions may also be defined to afford a more natural representation of the information in a URI.
 _Stand-in Items_ ({{stand-in}}) are one way to provide such